papsti/macpan-workshop/exploration-exercises.md

 # Exploration

-## Recipes for Quick-and-Dirty Visualization
+## Recipes for Quick-and-Dirty Visualization of Simulations

 Simulations from `macpan2` come in a standard format with columns described